 Employee and contractor personal data may be shared with third parties and transferred to their storage and sub-processing destinations to support customer delivery arrangements including business travel, etc.

 Please be assured that these Sub-processors have contractual agreements in place which include EU data protection standard clauses.
-Specifically for HubSpot, Standard Contractual Clauses (SCCs) are in place and detailed here A full list of sub processors used by us can be provided on request.
+A full list of sub processors used by us can be provided on request.

 5. Disclosure of your information